Monster X Strikes Back: Attack the G8 Summit

 Monster X Strikes Back: Attack the G8 Summit (ギララの逆襲／洞爺湖サミット危機一発 Girara no Gyakushū: Tōyako Samitto Kiki Ippatsu lit.
-Guilala's Counterattack: Lake Toya Summit Crisis) is a 2008 Japanese kaiju comedy film, released by Shochiku and produced by the Guilala Production Committee.
+'Guilala's Counterattack: Lake Toya Summit Crisis') is a 2008 Japanese kaiju comedy film, released by Shochiku and produced by the Guilala Production Committee.
 The film makes use of stock footage from the 1967 film The X from Outer Space.

 Plot

-In the year 2008, all the world leaders are together at a G8 Summit meeting in Japan.
+Several world leaders meet together at the 2008 G8 Summit in Hokkaidō, Japan.
 A meteorite crashes into the heart of Sapporo and releases the monster Guilala.
 The monster rampages through Sapporo, leaving death and destruction in his wake.
-After leveling the city, Guilala transforms into a giant ball of fire and flies across Hokkaidō, making its way to the G8 Summit.
+After leveling the city, Guilala transforms into a giant ball of fire and flies across Hokkaidō, making its way to the G8 Summit of world leaders.
 The Prime Minister of Japan proposes cancelling the summit for the safety of all involved, but the President of the United States convinces the other world leaders to personally stay and fight.

 The leaders soon discover the reason for Guilala's appearance on Earth was due to a Chinese satellite that fell out of orbit and was the crashed "meteorite" in Sapporo.
 Assisting the leaders is Dr. Sano, a Japanese scientist who discovers that Guilala is actually a cosmic spore attached to the probe that was exposed to Earth's atmosphere, causing it to grow into the monster.
 He also figures out that the crash caused Guilala to lose a lot of energy and it is searching for "high temperature" energy to recharge.
 The doctor does not think the monster will leave Japan until it finds the energy it needs.
 Meanwhile, Guilala arrives at the Noboribetsu power plant and sucks all of the energy out of the plant.

 Hoping to trap Guilala, the Japanese set up an earthquake generator near Shōwa-shinzan to draw Guilala to a magma flow and destroy him with a super missile known as the Vulture.
 Guilala arrives to feed, but he swallows the missile whole when it is fired at him.
 Soon, other countries are scrambling with their own weapons, but each one fails in comedic fashion.
 In the middle of all this, the Japanese Prime Minister is waylaid by diarrhea and is replaced by Junzaburo Ohizumi, a former Prime Minister and a friend of the U.S. President.
 He arrives to help in the battle, but seems shifty.
 Ohizumi even suggests using nuclear weapons, but is stared down by the other leaders.